You are here

 However, real crayfishers believe that it is a boring method and they prefer catching with hands.
 By paddling in a lake, you must carefully look in the water and skilfully catch the crayfish by back and avoid claws, because their pinch is very painful.

 Catching crayfish is permitted in very few places annually determined by the Ministry of Agriculture.
 In 2010 such places were Age Lake, Dziļezers, Kuksi Lake, Lade Lake, Lielauce Lake, Puduli Lake, Salaca River in the territory of Salacgriva, Tervete (Gulbji) storage pond and Vaidava Lake.
 The locations of lakes can be studied in a map here.
 Licences can be bought on site from the manager of the storage pond.
-The prices differ by places and amount to LVL 5 – 15 per time.

 Also the permitted volume of catch differs by places.
 In Age and Lade lakes you are allowed catch up to 50 crayfish a day, in Kuksi the permitted number is only 20, but in the popular Tervete storage pond the permitted volume is 40 crayfish.
 In Salaca you may catch only the signal crayfish, which has been brought to Latvia and which are alien to our fauna, but here are no limitations for catching them.
 You can also rent boats and catching traps from lake management.